 This is one of the most common smells that people mention when they call us for furnace repairs.
 If you’re turning on your furnace for the first time of the season, chances are this smell just indicates that your system is burning away any dirt or dust that’s accumulated inside.
 Generally, this smell doesn’t last longer than the first few hours the furnace is on.

 If the dusty smell doesn’t go away or you are experiencing a musty smell (which is most likely mold on your air filter), try replacing your air filter.
-And, as always, note when you’ve changed it so you can mark the next replacement date on your calendar and keep up with the manufacturer’s suggested schedule.
+It is important to note when you’ve changed the air filter so you can mark the next replacement date on your calendar and keep up with the manufacturer’s suggested schedule.

 If time and a new air filter doesn’t get rid of the smell, it would be best to call for service.
 It may be in need of a deep cleaning or could be a serious problem with the furnace that only one of our ServiceOne technicians could repair.